 Requesting compressed HTTP responses reduces the amount of data transferred for text-heavy downloads such as JSON, HTML, CSS, and logs.
 Smaller transfers usually finish faster and consume less bandwidth on slow or metered links.

-In cURL, --compressed adds an Accept-Encoding header for every response encoding the current build can decode.
-That commonly includes gzip and deflate, and some builds also advertise br or zstd.
+In cURL, --compressed adds an Accept-Encoding header for the response encodings the current build can decode.
+Recent builds often advertise deflate, gzip, br, and zstd, but the exact list depends on the linked compression libraries.
 After the transfer, cURL expands the response before writing it to disk, so the saved file is the normal uncompressed body.

 Saved header dumps are not rewritten after decoding, so Content-Encoding: gzip can still appear in the captured headers even though the local file is already plain text.
-Servers can also ignore the compression request and reply uncompressed, and raw compressed bytes require a normal request without --compressed.
+Servers can also ignore the request or choose another supported encoding.
+Use --raw or an explicit Accept-Encoding header instead of --compressed when another tool must receive the original compressed bytes.

 Related: How to save cURL output to a file